A thriving steel industry is critical to a vibrant Australian manufacturing sector and nation building, writes InfraBuild CEO Vik Bansal.

 But what does the MMI mean for Australia’s steel industry?
 Under the initiative’s Recycling and Clean Energy priority area, there is clear investment and support for manufacturers in the renewable energy sector and pleasingly, those in low-carbon-embodied metals manufacturing.

 The strength of domestic manufacturing also has a profound effect on employment of individuals, and in turn the health of local communities and economies.

-At InfraBuild, we have been on the low-carbon steel manufacturing journey for some time.
-Through our application of GREENSTEEL™ technologies and processes, we produce low carbon steel; recycling and upcycling scrap metals via our nationwide network of recycling centres through our Electric Arc Furnaces at steel mills in Sydney and Melbourne, to supply prime steel product to our steel industry, building and construction partners.
+At InfraBuild, we have been on the low carbon-embedded steel manufacturing journey for some time.
+Through our application of GREENSTEEL technologies and processes, we produce low carbon-embedded steel; recycling and upcycling scrap metals via our nationwide network of recycling centres through our Electric Arc Furnaces at steel mills in Sydney and Melbourne, to supply prime steel product to our steel industry, building and construction partners.